Caisson lock: History

 The first lock was completed in 1797 under Weldon's supervision.
-The device was demonstrated to the Prince Regent (later George IV), but was found to suffer from various engineering problems, possibly caused by the soft fuller's earth rock stratum in the area.
+The device was demonstrated to the Prince Regent (later George IV), but was found to suffer from various engineering defects, possibly caused by the soft fuller's earth rock stratum in the area.

 Method of operation

 The system depended on the submerged, sealed box (the "caisson", from the French for "large chest") being heavily ballasted to achieve neutral buoyancy, so it was never possible in ordinary operation to lift it to water level to allow a descending boat to float in.
 Instead, a masonry chamber ("cistern") was built with walls higher than the water level in the top pound and itself filled completely with water, so that even at its upper position the box remained below the surface.

 Abandonment

-The May 1799 test, above, occurred when a party of investors was aboard the vessel and they nearly suffocated before they could be freed.
-Work on the second lock was suspended (the third lock had not been started) and early in the following year an inclined plane, to carry boats’ cargoes in wheeled tubs, was built instead.
-Eventually a flight of nineteen locks on a longer alignment up the slope was constructed, with a Boulton & Watt Steam Pumping Station, capable of lifting 5,000 tons of water in 12 hours, used to recirculate the water.
+The May 1799 test at Oakengates carried a party of investors aboard the vessel, who nearly suffocated before they could be freed.
+Work on the second lock was suspended (the third lock had not been started) and early in the following year an inclined plane, to carry boats' cargoes in wheeled tubs, was built instead.
+Eventually, a flight of nineteen locks on a longer alignment up the slope was constructed, with a Boulton & Watt steam pumping station, capable of lifting 5,000 tons of water in 12 hours, to recirculate the water.